AntoninSonka/arr-manager/README.md

 This namespace provides statistical functions for arrays.

-    max_val(array, size): Returns the maximum value in the array. min_val(array, size): Returns the minimum value in the array. sum_el(array, size): Returns the sum of all elements in the array. average(array, size): Returns the average value of the elements in the array. median(array, size): Returns the median value of the elements in the array.
+    'type' val = max_val(array, size): Returns the maximum value in the array.
+    'type' val = min_val(array, size): Returns the minimum value in the array.
+    'type' val = sum_el(array, size): Returns the sum of all elements in the array.
+    'type' val = average(array, size): Returns the average value of the elements in the array.
+    'type' val = median(array, size): Returns the median value of the elements in the array.

 Contributing